 Certain hbase-indexer CLI commands such as replication-status attempt to read ZooKeeper hosts owned by HBase.
-To successfully use these commands in Search for CDH 4 in a secure environment, edit /etc/hbase-indexer/conf and add the environment variable.
-For example, change:
+To successfully use these commands in Solr in a secure environment, specify a JAAS configuration file with the HBase principal in the HBASE\INDEXER\OPTS environment variable.
+For example, you might issue a command such as the following: